microfossil/particle-classification-onnx/README.md

 For more information about the use of onnx model for recognition workflow, visit: https://github.com/microfossil/particle-classification-onnx

-# STL files for Raspberrypi camera modules adaptors
+# STL files for board cases and camera modules adaptors

-Camera modules adaptors to directly attach camera modules to Raspberrypi official cases through the bottom vent holes were 3D design and are available for 3D printing (preferably using resin).
+Camera modules adaptors to directly attach camera modules to a 3D-printable case were 3D design and are available for 3D printing (preferably using resin).
 Four versions are available in the "STL_files.zip" file: A HQ Camera version; a CS-mount threaded version for Camera module V3 and AI camera; a C-mount threaded version for Camera module V3 and AI camera; and a C-mount-adaptor version for Camera module V3 and AI camera.
+Two versions of the camera cases are also available to be 3D printed.

 ![CameraModuleAdaptors](Adaptors.jpg "Camera module adaptors")